MaxiDonkey/DelphiMistralAI/README.md

          Result.OnCancellation :=
            procedure (Sender: TObject)
            begin
-             // Processing when process was canceled
+             // Processing when process has been canceled end;
-           end;
        end);
 ```